56 Different Types of Ants in Louisiana

 Monomorium minimum is a small black ant that belongs to the order Hymenoptera.

-These types of ants in Louisiana are widely distributed throughout the southern United States and have been found as far north as Pennsylvania and Washington D.C.
+These ants in Louisiana are widely distributed throughout the southern United States and have been found as far north as Pennsylvania and Washington D.C.

 They have also been spotted in the Caribbean, Central America, South America, Africa, and Australia.
-Little black ants are not considered a pest but occasionally invade homes.
+Little black ants are not considered pests but occasionally invade homes.

-They are attracted by sweets but will feed on other things if food sources are scarce.
-If you spot little black ants there’s no need to panic because they’re more likely than not harmless.
+Sweets attract them, but will feed on other things if food sources are scarce.
+If you spot little black ants, there’s no need to panic because they’re more likely than not harmless.

 18. Predatory Ant